 This past September I met Kit – an actor, rapper, writer, and former graffiti artist under the name, “Knows” – who leads a graffiti tour with Tour Guys Toronto.
 He provided the most memorable insight into the world of graffiti in downtown Toronto, which has changed how I look at graffiti around the city.

 Conversations Between Masked Artists

 As many of you might know, graffiti artists have “tags” – essentially, their signature that they place on the wall.
 Almost always, this comes in the form of words, in the form of a name.
-It’s an identity that one recognizes, but doesn’t actually know.
-Take Banksy for example – the infamous graffiti artist plasters his detailed illustrations commenting on the specific site all around the world; but who is he really?
+It’s an identity that one recognises but doesn’t actually know.
+Take Banksy for example – the infamous graffiti artist plasters his detailed illustrations commenting on the particular site all around the world; but who is he really?
 So one begs to question: what’s the point?

 Kit explained that it’s an impulse to own part of the city within the noise.
 It’s the experience of knowing.

 And what I found truly interesting was that graffiti becomes a conversation between these artists: layers of visual commentary on a particular stylistic identity that cover the city’s infrastructure – often the forgotten spaces.
 And there’s a full vocabulary that comes with this conversation.

 Tags, throws, pieces, burns, toys – all of these are messages to the previous artist, often plastered atop what one had left behind.
 Might be bad.
 Might be good.
 Might be funny.
 Either way, it’s a conversation worth deciphering.